 How To Store:

-There are few things in the world as delicious as tiramisu.
-This classic Italian dessert is a masterpiece of flavors and textures, but it’s also notoriously delicate.
+Few things in the world are as delicious as tiramisu.
+This classic Italian dessert is a masterpiece of flavors and textures, but it is notoriously delicate.

 To store: Store in an airtight container in the refrigerator for up to 3-4 days.